alexitx/stop-origin-migration/README.md

 ### Disable background processes

-1. In the Origin app, go to Origin > Application Settings
+1. In the Origin app, go to "Origin > Application Settings"
 2. Go to the "Applications" tab
 3. Go to "Start-up options"
 4. Disable "Origin Helper service"

 ### Disable data collection

-1. In the Origin app, go to Origin > Application Settings
+1. In the Origin app, go to "Origin > Application Settings"
 2. Go to the "Diagnostics" tab
 3. Go to "Help improve Origin"
 4. Disable "Share system interaction data", set "Origin crash reporting" to "Ask before sending" or "Never send", and